nrimsky/KE/README.md

 # KE

-Implementation of the KE Calculus in Prolog
+- Implementation of the KE Calculus in Prolog for proving things in propositional logic
+- Supports negation, and, or, implication and equivalence
-Probably has mistakes
+- Probably has mistakes